 Black-headed Oriole, Blue Waxbill, Cape Glossy Starling, Citrus Swallowtail, Crested Barbet, Crested Guineafowl, Croaking Cisticola, Crowned Eagle, Crowned Hornbill, European Bee-eater, Greater Blue-eared Glossy Starling, Hadada, Hamerkop, Lanner Falcon, Little Bee-eater, Long-tailed Paradise Whydah, Pin-tailed Whydah, Rattling Cisticola, Red-breasted Swallow, Red-collared Widowbird, Rufous-naped Lark, Southern Black Flycatcher, Three-banded Plover, Violet-backed Starling, White-backed Vulture, White-fronted Bee-eater, White-winged Widowbird, Woolly-necked Stork, Yellow Weaver

 Burchell’s Zebra, Cape Baboon, Cape Buffalo, Cape Giraffe, Citrus Swallowtail, Fortnight Lily, Impala, Nyala, Spotted Bush Snake, White Rhinoceros, Blue Wildebeest.
-To see all photographs then please visit recent photographs
+To see all photographs then please visit Wildlife of South Africa

 From here it was onward to Sodwana and the Sodwana Bay Lodge.